induja742/Web-Development/README.md

 * Padding - Clears an area around the content.
 The padding is transparent</br>
 * Border - A border that goes around the padding and content</br>
 * Margin - Clears an area outside the border.
 The margin is transparent</br>
+* CSS Colors -Hex Codes
+  A hexadecimal is a 6 digit representation of a color.
+The first two digits (RR) represent a red value, the next two are a green value (GG), and the last are the blue value (BB).
 * Types Of Position Property :
   There are five types of position property : static,relative,absolute,fixed,sticky